cloudogu/gitops-playground/docs/k3d.md

 ## Create Cluster

-To be able to set up the infrastructure you only need a linux machine (tested with Ubuntu 20.04) with docker and curl installed.
+To be able to set up the infrastructure, you only need a linux machine, Mac or Windows with WSL, with docker and curl installed.
 The k3d cluster is started like so: